Dart-o-s/aos_fc/plan.md

 ## high prio items
     [X] DONE 2025-06-13 07:54 tag and push, r0.9.3
+    [ ] OPEN does quickSave save the Flashcards or only the FlashCardFile?
+        - I guess there is a conversion error

     [Y] DONE 2025-06-15 03:24 after moving all extensions to list<FlashCard>, check for quicksave();